Sentiment and Emotion

 | Face valence | Facial expression analysis | by_second for human.face detections | Per face, per second |

-| Named emotions | Facial expression analysis | by_second for human.face detections | Per face, per second |
+| Named facial expressions | Facial expression analysis | by_second for human.face detections | Per face, per second |

 | Speech valence | Meaning of spoken words | audio.speech detection attributes | Per speech segment |